mglantz/advanced-networking-workshop/README.md

 # advanced-networking-workshop
 Hello and welcome to this more advanced Ansible workshop on the topic of network automation.

-Scroll down past the overview if you want information about how to setup this workshop.
+Scroll down past the overview if you want information about how to install this workshop.

+:boom: If you are a person who are performing this workshop, click on the link of Section 0: Instroduction to the lab.

 :exclamation: If you find any issues, please consider to contribute a fix.

-## Development status:
-* Section 0: Completed
-* Section 1: Completed
-* Section 2: Completed
-* Section 3: Work in progress
-* Infrastructure: Manual setup described, automation missing.

 ## Overview of lab excercises
 ### [Section 0: Introduction to the lab](labs/lab-0/README.md)